jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 * **[Ubigi](https://www.ubigi.com/)** - My personal choice.
 * **[Airalo](https://www.airalo.com/)** - A popular option that many travelers recommend.

+Think of an eSIM like adding a virtual SIM card to your phone.

 If you have a dual-SIM phone, you can use your regular SIM for calls and texts while using your eSIM for data.
 It's a great combo!
 I'm doing this on my Pixel 7 with WiFi calling enabled, and it works great.
 It should work on iOS too.

 If your phone **doesn't support eSIM**, you have two main options:

 * **Check with your carrier** for international roaming plans.
-* **Rent a pocket WiFi device**, such as one from [Japan Wireless](https://www.japan-wireless.com/en).
+* **Rent a pocket WiFi device**, such as one from [Japan Wireless](https://www.japan-wireless.com/en). *Keep in mind you'll need to keep track of it, charge it, and it limits your group's ability to split up.*

-I've always used an eSIM, so I don't have firsthand experience with the other options, but they are commonly used by travelers.
+I've always used an eSIM in Japan (which works great!), so I don't have firsthand experience with the other options, but they are commonly used by travelers.

 ## Getting Around